News

 The Prize will be a certificate and $2,500

-The prize will be awarded for original unpublished research undertaken whilst enrolled as a student (postgraduate or undergraduate) at any tertiary educational institution in the world.
+The prize will be awarded for an essay based on original unpublished research undertaken whilst enrolled as a student (postgraduate or undergraduate) at any tertiary educational institution in the world.

-The research should be presented as an essay not exceeding 8,000 words in length (exclusive of endnotes).
-Essays must be written in English and fully documented following the style specified for the Australian Academy of Science's journal, Historical Records of Australian Science (see HRAS's author guidelines for details).
+The essay should be 4,000 - 8,000 words in length (exclusive of endnotes).
+Essays must be written in English and fully documented following the style specified for the Australian Academy of Science's journal, Historical Records of Australian Science (see HRAS Author Guidelines for details).

 The judging panel will have three members: